-For more information about endowment gifts, please contact William Robert Sharman III, Interim Vice President for Seminary Relations, at 1.800.622.6767, extension 7750, or by email.
+For more information about endowment gifts, please contact William Robert Sharman III, Interim Vice President for Advancement, at 1.800.622.6767, extension 7750, or by email.

 Your gift makes it possible for the Seminary to provide a deep and broad theological education to men and women preparing for ministry.
 Read about endowed programs that make a real difference in the ministry of the church.

 social media, and information sharing accelerate everything in today’s world,